Based on https://gist.521000.best/cyrenity/96cc1ad7979b719b1c684f90aa0f526d with the following changes:

 This guide demonstrates how to install FreeSWITCH and get it up and running on a Ubuntu 24.04 LTS machine.

 To follow along with this guide, you need one Ubuntu 24.04 LTS server which has prerequisite packages installed and configured.
-In order to install required packages, issue following command:
+In order to install required packages, issue the following command:

 sudo apt install --yes build-essential pkg-config uuid-dev zlib1g-dev libjpeg-dev libsqlite3-dev libcurl4-openssl-dev \